ckronlage/almostnocl/README.md

     - nnUNet for different segmentation tasks
     - Perhaps something you have developed?

+### Possible questions

+*Doesn't this already exist?*

-We know that there is for example [NiiVue-Fullstack](https://github.com/niivue/fullstack-niivue-demo), which can be hosted in a cloud on the web, and is therefore much more complex (user management, authentication).
+We are aware of [NiiVue-Fullstack](https://github.com/niivue/fullstack-niivue-demo), for example, which can be hosted in a cloud on the web, and is therefore much more complex (user management, authentication).
 This is meant to be simple, easy, and run locally.
+If you know of anything comparable, let us know!

+*Wouldn't full PACS/DICOM integration be better?*

+Possibly, though that might increase complexity.
+Also, this is not meant to be a regulated medical device.
+If you think it's feasible and know how we could test it with a PACS, get in touch

 ### Disclaimer